-- Firefox, you select the "Edit->Preferences" menu, which brings up the Preferences window.
-Click on the "Privacy" tab-icon at the top, and check the "Accept cookies from sites" checkbox (If not already checked.)
-Change the "Keep Until" drop down to read "Ask me Every time" (In Firefox, the cookie notification dialog has a "Use my choice for all cookies from this site" that by default is checked.
-If you want to see more than just the first cookie, be sure to unset this check-box.) - For Internet Explorer you can do this by choosing Tools/Internet Options.../Privacy/Accept all Cookies (move the slider all the way to the bottom) and Tools/Internet Options.../Privacy/Advanced.../Override automatic cookie handling;First-party Cookies/Prompt and Third-party Cookies/Prompt.
+- If you install the "ViewCookies" add-on by Edwin Martin, you can right click on a page, select "View Page Info" and then select "Cookies" at the top to see all cookies set by a particular page. - If you install the "CookieMonster" add-on by s1tony, a small Cm icon will appear in firefox's taskbar and by clicking on it you can select "View cookies -> from <site name>" or "Third party cookies". - For Internet Explorer you can do this by choosing Tools/Internet Options.../Privacy/Accept all Cookies (move the slider all the way to the bottom) and Tools/Internet Options.../Privacy/Advanced.../Override automatic cookie handling;First-party Cookies/Prompt and Third-party Cookies/Prompt.